Getting Healthy Skin for Women over 50

 5. Exfoliate Your Skin

-6. Use Retinoids
+6. Use GHK-Cu Peptide or Retinoids

 7. Visit a Professional